-16 My concern is based on experience and anecdotal evidence, but at the very least, A. 17 these point to the need for additional investigation and evaluation.
-For example, 18 one critical utility concern is that in an emergency, third-party networks will be 19 swamped with calls, making utility use of the network during a service restoration 20 effort impossible.
-However, third parties' 4G cellular networks now offer "network 21 slicing" capabilities that dedicate and reserve part of a physical network's 22 bandwidth to various clients.
-AT&T's FirstNet service, developed specifically to 23 meet the needs of first responders like police and fire departments, addresses this concern through network slicing.34 I also note that at least one state utility 24 25 regulatory commission, Rhode Island, is questioning multi-hundred million dollar 26 investments by a utility in a proprietary network when alternatives may be available.35 I am also aware of at least two investor-owned utilities, Xcel Energy36 and Hawaiian Electric,37 which use public 4GLTE networks for at least some grid data communications.
+My concern is based on experience and anecdotal evidence, but at the very least, these point to the need for additional investigation and evaluation.
+For example, one critical utility concern is that in an emergency, third-party networks will be swamped with calls, making utility use of the network during a service restoration effort impossible.
+However, third parties' 4G cellular networks now offer "network slicing" capabilities that dedicate and reserve part of a physical network's bandwidth to various clients.
+AT&T's FirstNet service, developed specifically to meet the needs of first responders like police and fire departments, addresses this concern through network slicing.
+I also note that at least one state utility regulatory commission, Rhode Island, is questioning multi-hundred million dollar investments by a utility in a proprietary network when alternatives may be available.35 I am also aware of at least two investor-owned utilities, Xcel Energy36 and Hawaiian Electric,37 that use public 4GLTE networks for at least some grid data communications.
 I note that non-profit utilities, which are not subject to capital bias, utilize third party networks to a much greater degree than investor-owned utilities do.
 The burden of proof that an investment is reasonable and prudent falls on utilities.
-When \$160 million is proposed for services already available from third parties, time spent evaluating reasonableness and prudency in advance is time well spent.
+When \$160 million is proposed for services already available from